Eclipse e4 notes. Just some notes about Eclipse 4 for my personal use.

 This section contains some background information about the design goals of the Eclipse application model and has been contributed by Eric Moffatt, Eclipse 4 SDK development lead.

-Conceptually the model is structured into three areas which are described in the following table.
+Conceptually the model is structured into three areas that are described in the following table.

 Mix-ins |